rstacruz/atom-ui-tweaks/README.md

 # atom-ui-tweaks

-> Adjust your Atom editor UI with these sleek tweaks
+> Prettify your Atom editor UI with these sleek tweaks

 Pimp your Atom editor with these tweaks that make your Atom editor look more sleek and minimal. :heart: